 Streptomycin sprays: Use STREPTOMYCIN when the maximum temperature is above 65° F. Use 100 parts per million, when moderate to severe conditions occur.
 Where fireblight is light, use 50 to 60 ppm.
+STREPTOMYCIN is compatible with FERBAM.

 Fireblight development is favored any time during Bloom when the temperature is or expected to be 65° F. or higher with rainfall or with relative humidity of 60% or higher.